 Non-profit organizations in New York State, including non-profit institutions of higher education, are eligible to serve as lead applicants for Manufacturing Innovation Grants.
 Applicants must demonstrate industry partnerships through which the project will benefit companies, specifically manufacturers or early stage companies with projects relevant to the manufacturing sector.
 All team members must be located in New York State.
 Applicants may apply for no more than one Manufacturing Innovation Grant per quarter.
 In the case of a university, up to three different centers or departments at a given university may apply per quarter.

 The Manufacturing Innovation Grants are intended to offset the costs of assisting companies with the following types of projects:

 Project must be clearly defined and ready to be undertaken.
 Projects must be completed within two years of an award, and smaller projects may require earlier completion.

 FuzeHub accepts Manufacturing Innovation Grant applications on a quarterly basis.
 Award sizes range from $25,000 to $75,000.
 The number of awards made may vary by quarter depending on other uses of the Fund and the quality of applications received.
 FuzeHub maintains the right to award less than is being requested.
 Applicant teams involving industry partners with 50 or more employees are required to contribute a match according to the sliding scale below, with at least 50% of the match in the form of cash equity.

-The application period is now closed.
-The next round will open on Friday, June 2, 2017 and close on Friday, June 30, 2017 at 4:00 PM EST. Applicants are advised to familiarize themselves with the application questions, character limits, and criteria before beginning to develop a response.
+The current round is now open and will close on Friday, June 30, 2017 at 4:00 PM EST. Applicants are advised to familiarize themselves with the application questions, character limits, and criteria before beginning to develop a response.
 The project budget worksheet can be downloaded here; this worksheet is the only acceptable budget format.